Messier 2

 Messier 2 or M2 (also designated NGC 7089) is a globular cluster in the constellation Aquarius, five degrees north of the star Beta Aquarii.
 It was discovered by Jean-Dominique Maraldi in 1746, and is one of the largest known globular clusters.

 Discovery and visibility

 M2 was discovered by the French astronomer Jean-Dominique Maraldi in 1746 while observing a comet with Jacques Cassini.
-Charles Messier rediscovered it in 1760, but thought that it is a nebula without any stars associated with it.
+Charles Messier rediscovered it in 1760, but thought that it was a nebula without any stars associated with it.
 William Herschel, in 1783, was the first to resolve individual stars in the cluster.

 M2 is, under extremely good conditions, just visible to the naked eye.
-Binoculars or a small telescope will identify this cluster as non-stellar, while larger telescopes will resolve individual stars, of which the brightest are of apparent magnitude 6.5.
+Binoculars or a small telescope will identify this cluster as non-stellar, while larger telescopes will resolve individual stars, of which the brightest is of apparent magnitude 12.